trevorstephens/gplearn/doc/advanced.rst

 methods that can yield more information about them.

-:class:`SymbolicRegressor` has a private attribute ``_program`` which is a single ``_Program`` object that was the fittest found during evolution.
+:class:`SymbolicRegressor` has a private attribute ``_program`` which is a single ``_Program`` object that was the fittest program found in the final generation of the evolution.

-:class:`SymbolicTransformer` on the other hand has a private attribute ``_best_programs`` which is a list of ``_Program`` objects of length ``n_components`` being the least-correlated and fittest programs found during evolution. :class:`SymbolicTransformer` is also iterable so you can loop through the estimator itself to access each underlying ``_Program`` object.
+:class:`SymbolicTransformer` on the other hand has a private attribute ``_best_programs`` which is a list of ``_Program`` objects of length ``n_components`` being the least-correlated and fittest programs found in the final generation of the evolution. :class:`SymbolicTransformer` is also iterable so you can loop through the estimator itself to access each underlying ``_Program`` object.

 Each ``_Program`` object can also be printed as with the estimator themselves to get a readable representation of the programs.
 They also have several